monish4030/Mscode/README.md

 📌 Overview

-MSCode is a web-based gesture and eye-blink controlled translation system built using HTML, CSS, and JavaScript.
+MScode (morse code )is a web-based gesture and eye-blink controlled translation system built using HTML, CSS, and JavaScript.
 It enables real-time human-computer interaction using a browser camera.

 The system detects eye blinks and hand gestures (like 1, 2 fingers) and converts them into digital outputs displayed directly on the web interface.